- Matching 401(k) contributions are the additional contributions made by employers, on top of the contributions made by employees.

 So what this means in practical terms is that if you earn $80,000 per year, your contributions that will be eligible for matching are 6% of your salary, or $4,800 in this case.
 But since your company only offers a 50% partial match, they will match half of the $4,800, or $2,400.
-So to get the maximum amount of 401k match, you have to put in 6%.
+To get the maximum amount of 401k match, you have to put in 6%.

-Dollar-for-Dollar Matching (100% Match)
+2. Full Matching (100% Match)

 With a dollar-for-dollar match, your employer will put in the same amount of money you do — up to a certain amount.
 An example of dollar-for-dollar is up to 4% of your salary.
 In this case, if you put in 4%, they put in 4%; if you put in 2%, they put in 2%.
 If you put in 6%, they still only put in 4%, because that’s their max.

-Vesting Schedules for 401k Matching
+401k Vesting Schedules

 Remember, your contributions are earmarked for retirement, and because most contributions are made pre-tax, the IRS holds them with a tight grip.
 In most cases, you’ll owe a 10% penalty and income taxes if you pull the money out before age 59½.
 But if you make it to that finish line, you’ll have a pot of money that has grown tax-deferred.
 If you have questions about your 401k plan, or the options within your plan, reach out to your financial advisor.

 Matching Roth 401k Contributions

 Some employers offer what is referred to as a Roth 401k in addition to a traditional 401k.
 Contributions to a Roth 401k are made with after-tax money, or in other words, money that you’ve already paid taxes on.
 Traditional 401k contributions are made with pre-tax money, or money that you haven’t paid taxes on yet.